What is ACL Reconstruction?

 - Small holes are drilled into the upper and lower leg bones (femur and tibia) where these bones come together at the knee joint.
 The holes form tunnels in your bone to accept the new graft.

-- The graft is pulled through the predrilled holes in the femur and tibia and fixed into the bones with screws or suture anchors.
+- The graft is pulled through the predrilled tunnels in the femur and tibia and fixed into the bones with screws or suspensory devices and anchors.